Tynchtyk642/TerraformChildModules/README.md

-# *Terraform AWS EKS, EC2 Instance, and VPC Deployment
+# *Terraform AWS EKS, EC2 Instance, and VPC Modules
 ## This module deploys an Amazon EKS cluster, EC2 instances, and a VPC using Terraform.

 ## Requirements